PgDip, MBAPC, BPC (accred)

 About me

-I trained in psychodynamic psychotherapy at the highly regarded and internationally renowned Tavistock and Portman NHS Trust on a British Pyschoanalytic Council accredited five year course, which included four years of clinical work within the NHS.
+I qualified in psychodynamic psychotherapy at the highly regarded and internationally renowned Tavistock and Portman NHS Trust on a British Pyschoanalytic Council accredited five year course, which included four years of clinical work within the NHS.
 In my training I specialised in intercultural psychotherapy.